so-fancy/diff-so-fancy/README.md

 ## Install

-Installation is as simple as downloading the [`diff-so-fancy`](https://raw.githubusercontent.com/so-fancy/diff-so-fancy/master/third_party/build_fatpack/diff-so-fancy) script to a directory in your path.
+Installation is as simple as cloning this repo and then putting the `diff-so-fancy` script in to your `$PATH`.
+The `lib/` directory will need to be kept relative to the core script.

-Windows users may need to install [MinGW](https://sourceforge.net/projects/mingw/files/) or the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+`diff-so-fancy` is also available from NPM, Nix, brew, and as a package on Arch and Debian Linux.

-`diff-so-fancy` is also available from NPM, Nix, brew, and as a package on Arch Linux.
+**Note:** Windows users may need to install [MinGW](https://sourceforge.net/projects/mingw/files/) or the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Usage